luckenco/luckenco-site/posts/macos-escape-hatch.md

 # Workflow

-My development work now lives inside of the VM.
+My development work now lives inside the VM.
 I access everything using the VM's IP.

 Everything else runs on macOS.
 I can go from a fresh install to my complete dev environment in under 10 minutes.

 # What's Next

-I am happy with this setup.
-So happy that I will give nix-darwin another shot.
+I'm happy with this setup.
+So happy that I'll give nix-darwin another shot.

-Before I do (keep in mind the focus is on reproducible dev environment), there are a lot of dotfiles left to migrate.
+Before I do, there are a lot of dotfiles left to migrate.

-Eventually I want to refactor the codebase and add different hardware and home-manager modules, so I can use this exact setup outside VMware.
+Eventually, I want to refactor the codebase and add different hardware and home-manager modules, so I can use this exact setup outside VMware.
 For the day when someone finally builds a laptop worth leaving Apple for.

 If you've followed along, you've broken free from Apple's shackles while still enjoying the forbidden fruit of their ecosystem.